As Seattle schools change some reopening plans, parents wonder if latest promise will stick

 “You want to trust that they’re going to deliver, and when that trust is abused, it’s difficult,” said Crowther, her voice quivering.
 “It was like, ‘OK guys, you finally broke me.'”

-As the school district and union negotiate on a plan to expand in-person instruction, trust is wearing thin for families who have been waiting on in-person services for students with disabilities for months and receiving conflicting messages about start dates from the district.
+As the school district and union negotiate on a plan to expand in-person instruction, trust is wearing thin for families who have been waiting on in-person services for students with disabilities for months and receiving mixed messages about start dates from the district.
 The goal post for certain students with severe disabilities to return to the classroom has shifted three times, from March 1 to March 11 to March 29.

 The new start date comes after intense opposition from the Seattle Education Association (SEA) union to a district plan to summon 700 educators back to buildings this week to teach, before an agreement on expanding in-person instruction had been reached.
 Those educators were supposed to report to their buildings on Monday to ready their classrooms for learning, but a campaign by the SEA asked them to stay remote.